Airports Council International Europe: Airport Collaborative Decision Making

 Airport Collaborative Decision Making(A-CDM) is a joint venture between ACI EUROPE, EUROCONTROL and the Civil Air Navigation Services Organisation which aims to improve the operational efficiency of all airport operators.

 Single European Sky

 ACI EUROPE is fully supportive of the Single European Sky project, and participates fully as the representative of European airports.

 Publications

 Airport Business

 Communiqué AIRPORT BUSINESS magazine is ACI EUROPE's quarterly magazine, containing policy and commercial news regarding airports primarily based in Europe.

 Traffic Report

 Traffic reports are published on a monthly basis, outlining the performance of the European aviation industry, from an aggregate level and to an individual airport level.

 Special Editions

 ACI EUROPE also produces special editions of Airport Business for major airports in Europe.
 Special editions typically provide an overview of specific airports, consisting of interviews with senior members of staff on relevant topics.

-Membership & Governance
+Membership and governance

-Membership Types
+Membership types

 There are four different types of memberships available.